 This page contains reference material and links for the reporting of the Nationally designated areas inventory.
 The dataset was formerly known as CDDA but the acronym was changed to the more accurate NatDA.

-The next data call will go out from the EIONET Expert Group Biodiversity and ecosystems' Teams channel (requires login) and will also be sent by e-mail to Lead reporters by 15/01/2026.
+The 2026 data call is available from the EIONET Expert Group Biodiversity and ecosystems' Teams channel (requires login) and is also sent by e-mail to Lead reporters by 16/01/2026.

 The reporting takes place on Reportnet 3 platform.
 Permissions are assigned by the Lead reporter.
 Please contact your Lead reporter or your National Data Flow Coordinator if you require to be assigned with a reporter role.
 The National Data Flow Coordinator appoints the Lead reporter.